 Information Management/Logistics (“Becker template”)

-- Please use the following template for Microsoft Word (last updated 2017-07-17): isthesis Word template
+- Please use the following template for Microsoft Word: isthesis Word template

-- Alternatively you can use the newly developed LaTeX template (last updated 2017-07-17): isthesis LaTeX template
+- Alternatively you can use LaTeX template: isthesis LaTeX template

 Inter-organisational Systems/IT Security/Statistics/QM in Logistics